Blackberry Brandy Recipe

 Even at the bottling stage, I was rather pleased with it.
 It reminded me of a fruity port.
 Exactly what I was after.

-As my first batch was an experiment, I matured the liqueur in small, 250ml bottles rather than larger ones.
+As my first batch was an experiment, I matured the liqueur in these 250ml bottles rather than larger ones.
 This was so I could open just one of them around Christmas/New Year while leaving the others to mature further and see how they improved.

 The recipe made approximately 900 ml of Blackberry Brandy so one of my bottles wasn’t quite full.
 I popped that in the fridge and used it up within a few days.